beauwilliams/Vimage/README.md

 This image also serves as a template for setting up other neovim based development images, for example, seeing as we have a configured neovim, with CoC completion plugin, we can also install rust for example quite easily and then the cargo pkg mgr etc.

-## Minutes to set up a fully featured neovim development environment
+## Only 3 Minutes to set up a fully featured neovim development environment
 Minus the Docker build time, it takes roughly 3 minutes to get neovim fully working.
+This process is **fully automated** besides relaunching `nvim` once or twice.
-This process is *almost* full automated.
-There are 2 steps, *1* at first launch of `nvim` run :PlugInstall, wait for plugins to download and install *2* Relaunch `nvim`
+*1* at first launch of `nvim` :PlugInstall will run automatically, let the plugins download and install *this takes roughly 1 minute*
-The rest of the installation is *automated*.
-Simply wait for CoC LSP to install the language extensions and then you are **ready to code!!**
+*2* Once plugins installed, relaunch `nvim` -- CoC LSP will now automatically install all the language plugins *this takes roughly 1 minute*
+*3* The first time you edit a java file, java language server will be downloaded automatically, *this takes roughly 30 seconds*

 ## Why un/optimised versions?